 Adult emergency patients are evaluated by a triage nurse in private rooms adjacent to the adult waiting area.
 A separate waiting area for patients that are too ill to wait with others offers these individuals a bed until a treatment room is available.
 A leader in stroke treatment, TGH is the only nationally accredited comprehensive stroke center in Hillsborough County and the first stroke center on Florida’s west coast to receive Comprehensive Stroke Center Certification, the highest national designation, from the Healthcare Facilities Accreditation Program.
 Additionally, our chest pain center has received accreditation from the Society of Cardiovascular Patient Care for achieving a higher level of expertise in dealing with patients who arrive with symptoms of heart attack.

-TGH Emergency Services now in Brandon!
+TGH Emergency Services in Brandon

 When Should You Go to the Emergency Room?

 You can prevent an unnecessary and costly emergency room visit by knowing the difference between when it is appropriate to go to the ER and when you should visit an urgent care center or family physician instead.
 There are a number of resources available to help you understand what action to take in certain health situations.
-According to the American College of Emergency Physicians, the following medical conditions require a trip to the emergency room:
+According to the American College of Emergency Physicians, the following medical conditions require a trip to the emergency room.

 - Difficulty breathing, shortness of breath This may be a sign of an asthma attack or even a heart attack.
 Difficulty breathing from upper respiratory infections, asthma attacks and pneumonia are especially critical conditions in young children.